Flank/mirror-goog-studio-main/zipflinger/README.md

 ```
  ZipArchive archive = new ZipArchive("app.ap_");

- // Delete (nothing is written to disk at this point).
+ // Delete (to reduce holes to a minimum, it is mandatory to do all delete
+ // operation first).
  archive.delete("classes18.dex");

- // Add (nothing is written to disk at this point).
+ // Add sources
  FileSource source = new FileSource("/path/to/file", "entryName");
  archive.addFile(source);

- // Zip archive is actually modified.
+ // Don't forget to close in order to release the archive fd/handle.
  archive.close();
 ```

 Such an operation can be performed by Zipflinger in under 100 ms with a mid-range 2019 SSD laptop.

-Writing to the archive only happens upon closing it via close() method.
-If an entry has been deleted in the middle of the archive, Zipflinger will not leaves a "hole" there.
+If an entry has been deleted
+in the middle of the archive, Zipflinger will not leaves a "hole" there.
 This is done in order to be compatible with top-down parsers such as jarsigner or the JDK zip classes.
 To this effect, Zipflinger fills empty space with virtual entries (a.k.a a Local File Header with no name, up to